Concussion and mTBI first aid

 Another tool I use daily is the Elite HRV app which contains a wide variety of breathing exercises.
 HRV training can help re-establish autonomic nervous system balance.

 Here’s a general rule.
-If your inhale is longer than your exhale, you are elevating and activating your alertness or “up-regulating” your nervous system; If your exhale is longer than your inhale, you are calming or “down-regulating” the nervous system.
-Breathing gives you an “access panel” to your nervous system.
-Use it.
+If the inhale is longer than the exhale, one is elevating and activating alertness or “up-regulating” one’s nervous system; If one’s exhale is longer than the inhale, one is are calming or “down-regulating” the nervous system.
+Breathing creates an “access panel” to one’s nervous system.

 First-aid supplements

-Here’s a list of supplements that are most likely to help you in the immediate aftermath (post-acute phase) and least likely to mess you up even further.
+Here’s a list of supplements that are most likely to help in the immediate aftermath (post-acute phase).

-In general, I would avoid any “brain boosting” nootropics or cognitive boosters at this point.
-I know it’s tempting to think these will lift the brain fog, but that’s like thinking you can take a car with misfiring spark plugs (the brain is an electrical organ after all) and make it run better by adding a battery.
-On a related note, avoid increasing your caffeine consumption to mask your brain fog.
+In general, I personally avoid any “brain boosting” nootropics or cognitive boosters.
+I know it’s tempting to think these will lift the brain fog, but that’s like thinking one can take a car with misfiring spark plugs (the brain is an electrical organ after all) and make it run better by adding a battery.
+On a related note, I also avoid increasing my caffeine consumption to mask my brain fog.

-The main aim at this point is to create a safety net for your brain.
-Look at taking:
+The main aim at this point is to create a safety net for the brain.

 Morning